raquibislam/issue-tracker/README.md

 ﻿# Issue Tracker App
- This is a practice project to learn React JS.
+ This is a practice project of React JS.

  ## Key features
  - Create Issue